aliyun/terraform-provider-alicloud/website/docs/d/alidns_records.html.markdown

 * `group_id` - (Optional) Domain name group ID.
 * `key_word` - (Optional) Keywords.
 * `lang` - (Optional) User language.
 * `order_by` - (Optional) Sort by.
-Sort from newest to oldest according to the time added by resolution.
+Sort from newest to oldest according to the time addedintranet by resolution.
 * `rr_key_word` - (Optional) The keywords recorded by the host are searched according to the `%RRKeyWord%` mode, and are not case sensitive.
 * `search_mode` - (Optional) Search mode, Valid values: `LIKE`, `EXACT`, `ADVANCED`, `LIKE` (fuzzy), `EXACT` (accurate) search supports KeyWord field, `ADVANCED` (advanced) mode supports other fields.
 * `type_key_word` - (Optional) Analyze type keywords, search by full match, not case sensitive.